What We Do

 WORDS AND PICTURES ON-LINE MAGAZINE

 We are delighted that our members volunteer and give so much of their time.
-SCBWIs on-line magazine currently has South East Scotland members Claire Watts (Editor), Liz MacWhirter (Features – Opening Lines) and Justin Davies (Features – Debut Dance).
+SCBWIs on-line magazine currently has South East Scotland members Claire Watts (Editor) and Liz MacWhirter (Features – Opening Lines) flying the flag for our network.

 South East Scotland Local Network Organisers are Justin Davies, Elizabeth Frattaroli and Sarah Broadley.

 Justin Davies lives between bridges in North Queensferry; sometimes, he stands in the garden with his husband to wave at passing trains.
 When not flying around the world as cabin crew – serving food, drinks, and theatrical winks – Justin writes middle grade novels, mostly with the aim to make his readers laugh. www.flyingscribbler.wordpress.com